pg-spot-ops/pg-spot-operator/README.md

 # Enterprise Edition

-Although the Community Edition works and is free to use also for businesses, it's taking the simplest approach to persistent Spot instances really, so that some aspects of the solution are "best-efforty" and one could do much more to ensure better uptimes.
+Although the Community Edition works and is free to use also for all non-compete business purposes, it's taking the simplest approach to persistent Spot instances really, so that some aspects of the solution are "best-efforty" and one could do much more to ensure better uptimes and usability.

 If you'd be interested in massive cost saving also for more critical Postgres databases, please register your email address via this form [https://tinyurl.com/pgspotops](https://tinyurl.com/pgspotops) to get notified once the upcoming Enterprise Edition is released.

 Most import features of the Enterprise Edition: